qf6101/qf6101.github.io/_posts/machine learning/2014-09-15-neural-word-embedding：-applications-and-explorations.md

 [^5]: Omer Levy and Yoav Goldberg.
 Linguistic Regularities in Sparse and ExplicitWord Representations.
 In Proceedings of CoNLL, 2014.

-[^6]: Ruiji Fu, *et al.* Learning Semantic Hierarchies viaWord Embeddings.
+[^6]: Ruiji Fu, $et al.$ Learning Semantic Hierarchies viaWord Embeddings.
 In Proceedings of ACL, 2014.